tnc1997/gulp-utils/libraries/gulp-core-build-rollup/README.md

 ## RollupTask

 ### Description
-This task invokes rollup using a consumer-specified `rollup.config.js` on a package.
+This task invokes rollup on a package, using a consumer-specified `rollup.config.js`.

 ### Command Line Options
 If the `--initrollup` flag is passed to the command line, this task will initialize a `rollup.config.js` which bundles `lib/index.js` into `dist/{packagename}.js` as a UMD module.